rickstaa/stable-learning-control/docs/source/etc/author.rst

 About the Author
 ================

-The BLC package is developed and maintained by the `Cognitive Robotics department`_ of the `TU Delft`_.
+The BLC framework is developed and maintained by the `Cognitive Robotics department`_ of the `TU Delft`_.
 It was created out of a Master Thesis of `Rick Staa`_ under the supervision of `dr. Wei Pan`_.